 Line 232 - Legal fees

-You can deduct your expenses in any of the following situations:
+You can claim your expenses in any of the following situations:

 - You paid fees (including any related accounting fees) for advice or assistance to respond to us when we reviewed your income, deductions, or credits for a year or to object to or appeal an assessment or decision under the Income Tax Act, the Unemployment Insurance Act, the Employment Insurance Act, the Canada Pension Plan, or the Quebec Pension Plan.